rabru/terraform_bigip_gcp_multizone/README.md

 Validate the plan and accept with 'yes', if okay.

-## Use the F5 BIG-IP Provider
+## Use F5 BIG-IP Provider

-Since the F5 BIG-IP Provider can only be used, if the BIG-IP is already up and running.
-It is important to deploy first the BIG-IPs over terraform.
-After at least the first BIG-IPs is deployed, the F5 Provider can be used.
+Since the F5 BIG-IP Provider can only be used, if the target BIG-IP is already up and running, it is important to deploy the BIG-IPs over terraform first.
+After at least one BIG-IPs is deployed, the F5 Provider can be used.
 To enable the deployment, do the following command:

 ```
 mv imperative.tf_ mperative.tf
 ```

 It is not possible to use count over a provider, therefore I did the deployment only on the first BIG-IP in the list.
-It is possible to configure additional BIG-IPs by using alias in provider, but not out of the dynamic list.
-This is implemented to get some experiences with this module.
+It is possible to configure additional BIG-IPs by using alias in provider, but not out of a dynamic list.
+Out of this limitation, it doesn't make sense to use F5 BIG-IP Provider in this dynamic deployment.
+I just left it in, for demo purposes.
 Feel free to play around with it.

-To deploy the configuration apply again the setup:
+To deploy the configuration, apply again the setup:

 ```
 terraform apply